mrpreza/Speaking-Echo-Pulse-Radar-/README.md

 Feel free to customize the instructions based on the specifics of your setup and components.
 If you have a specific section of the code or additional setup details you'd like to highlight, I can help expand it further!

+Lincese:
+## License

+This project is licensed under the **Creative Commons Attribution-NoDerivatives 4.0 International License**.
+You are free to share the work, but you cannot modify it or create derivatives.
+Proper attribution must be given to the original author.